Eih3/Flask-Licorn-Tuto/README.md

 ## Installing Python Requirements
-Remember to activate virtualenv directory or all python requirements will be installed into global environment and not only into your project
+Remember to activate virtualenv directory or all python requirements will be installed into global environment and not only into your project.

 ``` shell
 $ pip install -r requirements.txt